 Store in an airtight container at room temperature using parchment paper to separate each layer for up to a week.
 Humidity can cause the honeycomb candy to become sticky and it likes to absorb the moisture in the air so make sure the container is well sealed.
 Do not refrigerate.

 Honeycomb and brittle are very similar.
 They are both cooked to the hard crack stage but brittle often contains a bit of butter as well as nuts.

 Honeycomb also has a bit more baking soda added to create its light airy structure.

-No, baking powder will alter the flavor of the honeycomb because it contains additional acidic ingredients.
+No, baking powder will alter the flavor of the brittle recipe because it contains additional acidic ingredients.

 It is also important to cook the candy to the correct temperature.
 When cooked to different temperatures or stages sugar takes on different qualities.
 Honeycomb candy is cooked until it reaches the hard crack stage which is around 300 degrees Fahrenheit.